-Figure X.3.1-2: Management of the Workflow Document from step A to step C.1
+Figure X.3.1-2: Management of the Workflow Document from step A to step C1

-C.2.
+C2.
 The patient performs his measurements according to the protocol and transmits them to the telemonitoring service provider.
 The patient’s measurements are outside the thresholds defined;

 The patient collects his clinical parameters at home and sends these data to the telemonitoring service provider.
 The telemonitoring service provider evaluates the data received and includes them in the Telemonitoring Results Document referenced in the Workflow Document.